Chris Cornell: Death and aftermath

-Around 12:15 a.m. on May 18, 2017, Cornell's bodyguard found him unconscious in the bathroom of his hotel room, 1136 at the MGM Grand in Detroit, Michigan, after performing at a show with Soundgarden at the Fox Theatre on May 17.
+The evening of May 17, 2017, Soundgarden performed at the Fox Theatre in Detroit, Michigan.
+Afterwards, Cornell went to room 1136 at the MGM Grand.
+Around 12:15 a.m. on May 18, 2017, Cornell's bodyguard found him unconscious in the bathroom of his hotel room.
 He was lying on the floor with an exercise band around his neck and blood in his mouth.
 An MGM medic and EMS personnel were unable to revive Cornell.
 Cornell was pronounced dead by a doctor at 1:30 a.m., at the age of 52.
 The cause of death was officially ruled a suicide by hanging.
 Police ruled out foul play by reviewing a hotel surveillance video, which showed nobody entering or exiting the suite after Cornell's bodyguard left at around 11:35 p.m.

 On June 2, 2017, the Wayne County Medical Examiner released its autopsy and toxicology report in the death of Cornell.
-The medical examiner confirmed that the cause of death was hanging and determined the manner of death to be suicide, adding that Cornell's injuries were all "consistent with hanging, partially suspended by the resistance exercise band", and that "drugs did not contribute" to the cause of death.
-Only prescription medications in therapeutic doses were found in Cornell's system: the sedative Butalbital (5.4 μg/mL), commonly prescribed for the treatment of headache; four doses (41 ng/mL) of the anti-anxiety medication lorazepam (also known as Ativan); the decongestant pseudoephedrine (170 ng/mL) and its metabolite norpseudoephedrine (10 ng/mL); caffeine (from No-Doz tablets that Cornell had ingested); and naloxone (used to reverse opioid overdoses), which was reportedly administered by emergency personnel upon their arrival at the scene.
+The medical examiner confirmed the cause of death was hanging and determined the manner of death to be suicide.
+The report also stated Cornell's injuries were all "consistent with hanging, partially suspended by the resistance exercise band", and additionally commented how "drugs did not contribute" to the cause of death.
+Only prescription medications in therapeutic doses were found in Cornell's system: the sedative butalbital (5.4 μg/mL), commonly prescribed for the treatment of headache; four doses (41 ng/mL) of the anti-anxiety medication lorazepam (also known as Ativan); the decongestant pseudoephedrine (170 ng/mL) and its metabolite norpseudoephedrine (10 ng/mL); caffeine (from No-Doz tablets that Cornell had ingested).
+He was additionally given a dose of naloxone, used to reverse opioid overdoses, by emergency personnel upon their arrival at the scene.
 No pills were found in Cornell's stomach.
 Cornell's widow stated that the lorazepam was prescribed to him in 2016 as a sleep aid.